Asbestos.com Video Thumbnail

 UK Residents File Talc Lawsuits

-In 2019, Hanna Louise Fletcher filed the first U.K. talc lawsuit in New York City courts.
-It claimed she developed mesothelioma at the age of 45.
-The lawsuit said she used her mother’s talc products as a child.
-It also claimed she bought contaminated talc products in the U.S. while on vacation.
+UK residents started filing talc lawsuits in U.S. courts in 2019.
+Hannah Louise Fletcher filed the first UK talc lawsuit in New York City courts that year, claiming she developed mesothelioma at 41 after using her mother’s talc products as a child and purchasing contaminated talc products in the U.S. while on vacation.

 For many years a lot of people didn’t realize that cosmetic talc products were contaminated with asbestos.
 So being aware of all the different cosmetic talc products that contain asbestos is sort of the newest frontier of exposures that nobody had ever really discovered in the past.